 Liquid Stain Basics

 Liquid stains are typically water-based and penetrate the wood as you apply the color.
 They clean up easily with soapy water and dry quickly on your projects.
 You may notice that liquid stains come in a much wider variety of colors and hues than oil-based stains.
 Some of the colors are more contemporary, which gives you more creative freedom in your projects.

 Water-based stains eliminate the strong odor you get with oil-based products, so they're easier to work with.
 Plus, they're more environmentally friendly.
 The top coat of liquid stain is clear.
 Like oil-based stains, liquid stains are very durable.

-Gel stain is good for nonporous wood such as Masonite and hardboard because it will not enhance the wood grain.
-Gel stains are good for fiberglass and metal, and for use on vertical surfaces.
+Choosing between gel and liquid stain often comes down to the project you're doing.
+Gel stain works well on nonporous wood such as Masonite and hardboard because it doesn't enhance the wood grain.
+Gel stains are also good for fiberglass and metal and for use on vertical surfaces.
 Gel stains are not good for pine, birch or cherry because the swirly texture encourages blotches.
-Do not use gel stains on projects that have a lot of corners, details and crevices because the stain will pool in these areas.
+Do not use gel stains on projects that have a lot of corners, details and crevices because the stain pools in these areas.

 Liquid stains are best for furniture, cabinets, moldings, wood floors, doors and porous surfaces where you want to enhance the wood grain.
 Porous woods, such as mahogany, walnut, ash and oak, look their best with liquid stain to bring out the character and grain in the wood.

 Both types of stain need vigorous stirring prior to the application.
 Test the stain on a piece of scrap wood or in an inconspicuous area before you start staining.
 Sanding the wood first lets the stain go on smoothly and evenly.
 Stain in a ventilated area, and wear a face mask and gloves to protect yourself.